~ Baseball Coaching ~ Baseball Participation ~

 While there have been a few original thoughts along the way, most of what has been accumulated was learned from someone, somewhere.
 Every now and then it's believed there has been an original idea, only to realize it has been forgotten from whom it was learned.

-So, pack up your dreams in the "ole" equipment bag, gather around the portable cage, lean on a fungo while traveling "round" the bases in your mind, at theoleballgame.com; inspired by 46 plus, years of experience.
+So, pack up your dreams in the "ole" equipment bag, gather around the portable cage, lean on a fungo while traveling "round" the bases in your mind, at theoleballgame.com; inspired by 55 years, playing and coaching in this great game!

 As you focus on the process, the results will take care of themselves, just as they do in the game itself.